-In June 2009, Alison joined West Cheshire College as a Senior HR Officer.
+In June 2009, Alison joined the College as a Senior HR Officer.
 Since then she has held a number of positions within the HR department ranging from Section Leader, Associate Director and she was appointed HR & Organisational Development Director in September 2014.
-This breadth of roles has given Alison a comprehensive background and a diverse experience of the range of HR activities within the FE sector.
+This breadth of roles has given Alison a comprehensive background and a diverse experience of the range of HR activities within the further education sector.

-Alison’s role in the newly merged College is to provide leadership and management of the Human Resources function in her role as Human Resources Manager.
+Alison’s current role at the College is to provide leadership and management of the Human Resources function in her role as Human Resources Manager.

 Stelios has been involved in international education services since graduating from university.
-During the last ten years he has been working in the further education sector.
-His main aim is to create international links for the College so that students from different parts of the world can experience what South Cheshire College has to offer.
-It is also an opportunity for the international students to experience the life and culture in Cheshire.
+For over a decade he has been working in the further education sector.
+His main aim is to create international links for the College so that students from different parts of the world can experience what the College has to offer.
+It is also an opportunity for the international students to experience life and culture in Cheshire.

-Since joining South Cheshire College in August 2014, the International Office has grown and developed links throughout Europe and Asia.
-International students love the learning experience they receive at our state-of-the-art campus as well as the homely feeling they get from our homestay families.
+Since joining the College in August 2014, the International Office has grown and developed links throughout Europe and Asia.
+International students love the learning experience they receive at our state-of-the-art Campuses as well as the homely feeling they get from our homestay families.

 Whether students study A Levels, vocational courses, short bespoke study, sport and cultural programmes or are on our International Summer School Programmes, the International Office organises and offers an excellent experience.

-Chris joined South Cheshire College in 2011 as Head of Learner Services and became the Director of Learning and Learner Services in 2014.
-Chris is responsible for a range of support services including: Additional Learning Support, Careers Service, Wellbeing Centre, Counselling Service, Student Centre, Learning Resource Centre and Study Zones.
+Chris joined the College in 2011 as Head of Learner Services.
+In his current role, Chris is responsible for a range of support services including: Additional Learning Support, Careers Service, Wellbeing Centre, Counselling Service, Student Centre, Learning Resource Centres and Study Zones.
 He is also the College’s Designated Lead for Safeguarding.

-Chris and his team provide high quality support for learners during their whole college experience to ensure they are able to succeed, develop and progress.
+Chris and his team provide high quality support for students during their whole college experience to ensure they are able to succeed, develop and progress.

-Nadia joined Cheshire South & West College to manage the personal development team.
+Nadia joined the College to manage the personal development team.

 Her aim is to ensure that students have a positive learning experience and help them to reach their full potential, develop life skills and career aspirations.

-Her background and degree in Business Management alongside her passion for removing barriers and promoting independence come together well to effectively manage a diverse team supporting a wide range of additional needs.
+Her background and Degree in Business Management come together well with her passion for removing barriers and promoting independence to effectively manage a diverse team supporting a wide range of additional needs.
 She is a huge advocate for continual improvement and always seeks to work in the most efficient ways possible, whilst ensuring students have access to an excellent service to give them the best experience at college.